dennismuturi/movers-app-frontend/README.md

-# Phase 4 Final Project : Muziki App
+# Phase 5 Final Project : Movers App

 ## Focus 🎯
 Building a Movers App that uses react for user interfaces and Ruby on Rails for backend API creation